-The Dragster Insider column was launched in July 2007 and, to date, has nearly 700 columns dedicated to the people and history of NHRA Drag Racing.
+The Dragster Insider column was launched in July 2007 and, to date, has more than 700 columns dedicated to the people and history of NHRA Drag Racing.
 To search the archive, simply press the Ctrl and F buttons on your keyboard (Apple symbol + F on Macs) and type in your search term. iPhone and iPad users can select the "up-arrow" icon at the bottom of the page and scroll right to "Find on page."

 March 15: The Gatornationals, the third oldest event on the NHRA Mello Yello Drag Racing Series schedule, has a deep and rich heritage that ensures its place in the history books and in the hearts and minds of racers and fans alike.
 Here's a look back at 50 Memorable Moments from the event’s colorful history.

 March 8: Ezra Boggs and the Moby Dick Funny Car were match-race mainstays in the late 1970s and early 1980s, and occasional national event competitors.
 Boggs passed away Feb.
 20 and was remembered by friends.

 Feb.
 15: No one has driven a nitro Funny Car longer than Gary Densham, who kicked off his 49th season in Pomona.
 The lifelong Southern Californian is a regional treasure to those who grew up watching him race his line of Teacher’s Pet floppers at tracks up and down the West Coast.

 Feb.
 7: The sport lost another friend yesterday with the passing of former Funny Car owner/driver Ray Alley, at age 86 after a lengthy illness.
 In this special column, drag racing hall of famer Kenny Bernstein remembers Alley, who gave him his first Funny Car ride.